jferminramirez/SAPUI5/Walkthrough/Step_1_Hello_World/readme.md

-This steps show how to create a simple Hello World! example with only HTML.
+This step show how to create a simple Hello World! example with only HTML.

 When this example is executed, "Hello World" text appear on the screen.